 The grief process is an adaptive response, not a straight line.
 Our lives are all different.
 Our circumstances are all unique.
 It is absolutely ok and very normal to feel different from other people whom we know are grieving or who have experienced grief in their past.
 This is your own personal experience.

-What is the goal of grief counselling?
+What is the goal of grief counseling?

-The goal of grief counselling is intended to help you process your feelings in a healthy way.
+The goal of grief counseling is intended to help you process your feelings in a healthy way.
 To facilitate the unravelling of healthy aspects that are unique to each person, and learn to cope with all of the nuanced and erratic emotions you may be experiencing in a way that feels right for you.
-Counselling will not make you forget your loved one, and will not help avoid your grief.
+Counseling will not make you forget your loved one, and will not help avoid your grief.

 This is a new timeline for you, a new path, and you want to know who you are now.